|Generic Name||Brand Name|

 How Well It Works

-The side effects of methylxanthines are
+Common side effects of methylxanthines include:

-- Trouble sleeping
+- Trouble sleeping (insomnia).

-- Nervousness or
+- Nervousness or irritability.

 - Rapid heart rate (tachycardia).

 People taking the medicine may be able to reduce these side effects by avoiding caffeine.

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)